Swatantra Party

 The Swatantra Party (lit.
 'Free Party' or 'Independent Party') was an Indian classical liberal political party that existed from 1959 to 1974.
-It was founded by C. Rajagopalachari in reaction to what he felt was the increasingly socialist and statist outlook of the ruling Indian National Congress government under prime minister Jawaharlal Nehru.
+It was founded by C. Rajagopalachari in reaction to the increasingly socialist and statist outlook of the ruling Indian National Congress government under prime minister Jawaharlal Nehru.

 The party had a number of distinguished leaders, most of them old Congress leaders, like C. Rajagopalachari, Minoo Masani, N. G. Ranga, Darshan Singh Pheruman, Udham Singh Nagoke, and K. M. Munshi.

 Swatantra stood for a market-based economy and the dismantling of the "Licence Raj" although it opposed laissez-faire policies.
 Nehru was highly critical of Swatantra and dubbed it as belonging to "the middle ages of lords, castles, and zamindars".

 History

 C. Rajagopalachari founded the Swatantra Party.
 He had been the last Governor-General of India and one of the first recipients of India's highest civilian award, the Bharat Ratna.

 N. G. Ranga was the founder member of the Swatantra Party and its president for several years.

 Gayatri Devi, the Maharani of Jaipur and princess of Cooch Behar, was a successful politician in the Swatantra Party.

 Bezawada Ramachandra Reddy was the founder member of the Swatantra Party.